poonamsaini/chocolatey/README.md

-Alt-STEPS TO INSTALL CHOCOLATEY -
+Alt-H1 STEPS TO INSTALL CHOCOLATEY -

 1. Go to https://chocolatey.org.
 Click on Install Chocolatey Now.
 2. There are two ways of installing